sunnatganiev/rsschool-cv/cv.md

 10. [Forkify-MVC (***MVC***)](https://github.com/sunnatganiev/forkify)

 *I have studied at Westminster International University in Tashkent and finished in 2021.
-My major was Business Information System.*
+My major was Business Information System.
+Before taking an entrance exam for university I took an IELTS exam and got score 5.5, and in 4 years during my study I improved my enlish skills like speaking listening and reading.
+Now I am really confident on ths language.*